-- A user is terminated and should never be rehired.
+- A user is terminated and should never be re-hired/reactivated.

-- A user is leaves but may be re-hired in the future.
+- A user leaves but may be re-hired/reactivated in the future.

-- A user takes an extended leave and may return after several months or years.
+- A user takes an extended leave and is expected to return after several months.

 - A user changes status -- for example, a contractor becomes an employee or a student becomes a faculty member.

-- Set status attributes at the time of termination -- for example "user may be rehired" or "user should never be allowed back."
+- Set status attributes at the time of deactivation -- for example "user may be rehired" or "user should never be allowed back."

 - Retain enough information about the user to both identify him again in the future and examine his departure status.